jopemachine/alfred-chrome-workflow/README.md

 * Search Chrome's Bookmark

-* Search Chrome's download logs
+* Search Chrome's Download logs

 * You can change your search config details